Can I Be Allergic to Weed?

 The most recent study into marijuana allergies was conducted and published in 2015, in the Annals of Allergy, Asthma, and Immunology.
 Dr. Thad Ocampo, who pushed further with his research, has identified certain proteins that may trigger cannabis allergies.
 These proteins are RuBisCo (a liminal binding protein), and specific parts of ATP synthase.

-An excessive immune response in some cases due to the exposure to the above-mentioned proteins is very much like the one diagnosed in individuals who suffer from hay fever.
 According to Dr. Lori Connors, an allergy specialist from HAFA, a cannabis allergy is a phenomenon yet to become clinically recognized.
 What’s more, the potential for further studies increases with the number of marijuana users in the society.
 And this particular figure won’t stop growing anytime soon.

 What Are the Common Symptoms?